-PNB MetLife India Insurance Co.
-Ltd.
+PNB MetLife India Insurance Company Limited

-(Insurance Regulatory and Development Authority of India (IRDAI of India), Life Insurance Registration No.117)

-Registered Office: Unit No. 701, 702 & 703,

-7th Floor, West Wing, Raheja Towers,

-26/27 M G Road, Bangalore-560001.

-Toll Free: 1-800-425-6969

-www.pnbmetlife.com

-PNB MetLife India Insurance Company Limited, Registered office address: Unit No. 701, 702 & 703, 7th Floor, West Wing, Raheja Towers, 26/27 M G Road, Bangalore-560001, Karnataka.
-IRDAI Registration number 117.
-CI No: U66010KA2001PLC028883, Call us Toll-free at 1-800-425-6969, Website: www.pnbmetlife.com, Email: indiaservice@pnbmetlife.co.in. or write to us 1st Floor, Techniplex -1, Techniplex Complex, Off Veer Savarkar Flyover, Goregaon (West), Mumbai - 400062.
-Phone: +91-22-41790000, Fax: +91-22-41790203.
-ID/2018-19/233 FC203
+Registered office address: Unit No. 701, 702 & 703, 7th Floor, West Wing, Raheja Towers, 26/27 M G Road, Bangalore-560001, Karnataka.

+IRDAI Registration number 117

+CI No: U66010KA2001PLC028883

-- · For more details on risk factors, terms and conditions, please read product sales brochure carefully before concluding a sale - · Unit-Linked Life Insurance products are different from the traditional insurance products and are subject to the risk factors - The premium paid in Unit-Linked Life Insurance Policies are subject to investment risks associated with capital markets and the NAVs of the Units may go up or down based on the performance of Fund and factors influencing the capital market and the insured is responsible for his/her decisions The name of the Insurance Company and the name of the Unit-Linked Life Insurance contract does not in any way indicate the quality of the contract, its future prospects or returns.
-Please know the associated risks and the applicable charges, from your Insurance agent or the Intermediary or the Policy Document The various Funds offered are the names of the Funds and do not in any way indicate the quality of these plans, their future prospects and returns.
-The Unit-Linked Funds don't offer a quaranteed or assured return The premium shall be adjusted on the due date even if it has been received in advance.
+For more details on risk factors, terms and conditions, please read product sales brochure carefully before concluding a sale.

+Unit-Linked Life Insurance products are different from the traditional insurance products and are subject to the risk factors.

+The premium paid in Unit-Linked Life Insurance Policies are subject to investment risks associated with capital markets and the NAVs of the Units may go up or down based on the performance of Fund and factors influencing the capital market and the insured is responsible for his/her decisions.

+The name of the Insurance Company (PNB MetLife India Insurance Company Limited) and the name of the Unit-Linked Life Insurance contract does not in any way indicate the quality of the contract, its future prospects or returns.

+Please know the associated risks and the applicable charges, from your Insurance agent or the Intermediary or the Policy Document.

+The various Funds offered are the names of the Funds and do not in any way indicate the quality of these plans, their future prospects and returns.
+The Unit-Linked Funds don't offer a guaranteed or assured return.

+The premium shall be adjusted on the due date even if it has been received in advance.

 The fund update provided by PNB MetLife India Insurance Company Limited ("PNB MetLife") is for general informational purposes only.
 This information is not intended as investment advice, or as an endorsement, recommendation or sponsorship of any company, security, or fund.
 The opinions and analyses included in the information are based from sources believed to be reliable and written in good faith, but no representation or warranty, expressed or implied is made as to their accuracy, completeness or correctness.
 PNB MetLife cannot and do not assess or guarantee the suitability or profitability of any particular investment, or the potential value of any investment or informational source.
 You should seek the advice of a qualified securities professional before making any investment.
 The information contained herein does not suggest or imply and should not be construed, in any manner, a guarantee of future performance.
-Past performance does not quarantee future results.
+Past performance does not guarantee future results.